nuprl/tag-sound/gf-pldi-2018/model/little-model/README.md

    Explain & compare _the natural embedding_ vs. _the erasure embedding_.
    Note the performance problem, and where the overhead comes from.
 4. (trade for performance)
-   Systematically increase performance by making run-time type checks lazy,
+   Systematically increase performance by making run-time type checks "lazy",
     "flat", and finally tagged